 The best savings interest rates on RRSP accounts are generally offered by online banks and credit unions.

-It is not unusual to find variations of 100 basis points or higher between rates offered by digital banks and the traditional big banks.
+It is not unusual to find variations of 100 basis points or higher between rates offered by digital banks and traditional big banks.

-The RRSP savings accounts listed below do not charge a monthly account fee, your contributions are tax-deductible, and earnings remain tax-free until withdrawal.
+The RRSP savings accounts listed below do not charge a monthly account fee, your contributions are tax-deductible, and your earnings remain tax-free until withdrawal.

 Motive Financial RRSP Savings Account

 Motive Financial offers some of the best savings rates in Canada.
 Their RRSP interest rates are as follows:

 Interest is calculated on your daily closing balance.